aryanbedi19/GearGuardian/README.md

-# GearGuardian
+# Rink Ready (ES1050 FINAL PROJECT)

-Gear Guardian is a checklist app crafted to ensure athletes, particularly those within the GBSA, never forget their essential gear.
+Rink Ready is a checklist app crafted to ensure athletes, particularly those within the GBSA (George Bray Sports Association London), never forget their essential gear.

+Used React and Expo